Last Updated on

 New York is such an amazing city but at night it is even more alive.
 Freddie was absolutely shattered by this time but he refused to go to bed as he loved all of the street entertainers and the lights.

 Luckily we were not flying to Naples, Florida until the next morning.
-But these are the things to do with kids in NYC.
+But these are the things to do New York in a day with kids.

 For more ideas on what to do in New York check out Dais Like These Blog

-Have you taken your kids to New York?
+Have you been to New York in a day?
 Let me know what we missed, as we all loved it so much, we will definitely be returning.

 **There are affiliate links included in this post. **